shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

     <td>verify hazard lights<br><br></td>
     <td class="Not Providing">
 		SD does not verify functionality of hazard lights when vehicle is about to set off <br><br>
-		SD does not verify functionality of hazard lights prior to enabling autonomy mode <br><br>
+		SD does not verify functionality of hazard lights prior to enabling autonomy mode
     </td>

     <td class="Providing">